UDT-ITF/website/source/presentation/index.md

 ##### label

-A human readable label, name or title.
-The `label` property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and similar resources, for example between objects, pages, or options for a choice of images to display.
-The `label` property can be fully internationalized, and each language can have multiple values.
+A human-readable label, name or title.
+The `label` property is intended to be displayed as a short, textual surrogate for the resource if a human needs to make a distinction between it and other similar resources.
+The `label` property can be internationalized, and each language can have multiple values.
 This pattern is described in more detail in the [languages][prezi30-languages] section.

 The value of the property _MUST_ be a JSON object, as described in the [languages][prezi30-languages] section.